Format messages#

 The third list number is 6.

-Make a task list by including square brackets [ ]
+Make a task list by including square brackets [ ].
+Mark a task as complete by adding an x.

 - [ ] Item one